 Holbrook (1999, p.
-9 emphasis in original) views value as something that "resides not in the product purchased, not in the brand chosen, not in the object possessed, but rather in the consumption experience(s) derived therefrom".
+9 emphasis in original) views value as something that 'resides not in the product purchased, not in the brand chosen, not in the object possessed, but rather in the consumption experience(s) derived therefrom'.
 This notion is inherent in Vargo and Lusch's (2008) highly subjective, idiosyncratic, and phenomenological value-in-use, and expanded on within C-D logic as 'value-in-the-experience' (Helkkula et al., 2012).
-Building on the phenomenological concept of lived experiences (Husserl, [1936] 1970), the value-in-the-experience perspective views as data customers' highly personal interpretations of value that emerge from these experiences (Helkkula and Kelleher, 2011; Helkkula et al., 2012).
-Unlike the notion of experiences as value outcomes (Pine and Gilmore, 1999), the phenomenological view of value assumes that only the tourist him- or herself can make sense of his or her internal, subjective experiences and value.
+Building on Husserl's ([1936] 1970) phenomenology and the concept of lived experiences, the value-in-the-experience perspective views as data customers' mental processes and highly personal interpretations of value that emerge from these experiences (Helkkula and Kelleher, 2011; Helkkula et al., 2012).
+Unlike the notion of experiences as value outcomes that add value to the organisation's service offering (Pine and Gilmore, 1999), the phenomenological view of value assumes that only the tourist himself or herself can make sense of his or her internal, subjective experiences.

 This approach is in line with the experiential-phenomenological orientation adopted in tourism experience studies (Arnould and Price, 1993; Ryan, 2002).
-In order to better reflect the subjective nature of tourism experiences and the value and meanings attached to them, authors explore them as 'extraordinary' or 'flow' experiences (Getz, 2007; Morgan, 2007).
+In order to better reflect the subjective nature of tourism experiences and the meanings attached to them, authors explore them as 'extraordinary' or 'flow' experiences (Getz, 2007; Morgan, 2007).
 Based on the psychological study of individuals' autotelic activities such as art making, rock climbing, or dancing, Csikszentmihalyi (1997) conceptualises flow as a (positive) state of 'wholeness', complete involvement and total immersion/ absorption.
 Csikszentmihalyi (1997) and other authors (e.g., Walker, 2010) note that flow occurs when individuals interact with each other.
 (Social) flow is often presented as the 'ideal state' through which interacting tourists realise value in the form of positive emotional outcomes (Arnould and Price, 1993).

-Parallels can be drawn between (social) flow theory and the resource-based perspective on co-creation in S-D logic.
-Balancing tourists' personal antecedents (skills)

-and the experiential conditions (challenges) in order to achieve positive psychological outcomes for individuals is very much in line with S-D logic's focus on resource configurations.
-Tourists co-create value by integrating their personal skills (operant resources) with the challenges (operand resources) posed by the service setting, including the social aspects of that setting in the sense of C2C interactions.
-Flow results in positive emotional states, while value creation is viewed, on a general level, as a process which increases the customer's well-being in some way (Vargo and Lusch, 2008).
-Nevertheless, adoption of a phenomenological 'value-in-the-flow' theory could lead researchers to focus too much on the inputs (resources/ skills) and outcomes (positive emotions/ positive value), resulting in somewhat simplified dichotomous representations of the value construct.
+As a result, parallels can be drawn between (social) flow theory and the resource-based perspective on co-creation in S-D logic.
+Balancing tourists' personal antecedents (skills) and the experiential conditions (challenges) in order to achieve positive psychological outcomes for individuals is very much in line with S-D logic's focus on resource configurations.
+Tourists co-create value by integrating their personal skills (operant resources) with the challenges (operand resources) posed by the service setting (including the social aspects of that setting in the sense of C2C interactions).
+Flow results in positive emotional states, while value creation is viewed, on a general level, as a process which increases the customer's wellbeing in some way (Vargo and Lusch, 2008).
+Nevertheless, adoption of a phenomenological 'value-in-the-flow' theory could lead researchers to focus too much on the inputs (resources/ skills) and outcomes (positive emotions/ positive value), resulting in somewhat simplified, bipolar, and dichotomous representations of the value construct.